-7th Signal Command (Theater) was activated on 1 July 1975 at Fort Ritchie Maryland, and was tasked to oversee and support all CONUS signal operations, complementing 5th Signal Command in Europe and 6th Signal Command in the Pacific.
-The command provided communications, automation, visual information, printing and publications, and records management services to CONUS army units.
+7th Signal Command (Theater) was activated on 1 July 1975 at Fort Ritchie, Maryland and tasked to oversee and support all CONUS signal operations, complementing 5th Signal Command in Europe and 6th Signal Command in the Pacific.
+The Command provided communications, automation, visual information, printing and publications, and records management services to CONUS Army units.

-7th Signal Command’s three subordinate Signal Brigades are 93rd Signal Brigade headquartered at Fort Eustis, Virginia, the 106th Signal Brigade at Fort Sam Houston, Texas, and the 21st Signal Brigade at Fort Detrick, Maryland.
-The CONUS Theater Network Operations and Security Center (2nd Signal Center) stationed at Fort Huachuca, Arizona, and the South Theater Network Operations and Security Center at Fort Gordon, Georgia are also assigned to the 7th Signal Command.
+7th Signal Command’s three subordinate Signal Brigades are 93d Signal Brigade, headquartered at Fort Eustis, Virginia; the 106th Signal Brigade at Fort Sam Houston, Texas; and the 21st Signal Brigade at Fort Detrick, Maryland.

-The 93rd Signal Brigade was originally constituted as the 93rd Signal Battalion on November 3rd, 1941 and activated on May 15th 1942 at Camp Crowder, Missouri.
-93rd Signal Battalion departed New York aboard the Queen Elizabeth and arrived in England on April 26th 1944.
+The 93rd Signal Brigade was originally constituted as the 93d Signal Battalion on 3 November 1941 and activated on 15 May 1942 at Camp Crowder, Missouri.
+93d Signal Battalion departed New York aboard the Queen Elizabeth and arrived in England on 26 April 1944.
 Shortly after its arrival, The Battalion shipped out for France to support forces deployed to Normandy.
-93rd Signal Battalion served in Luxemburg for the duration of the Ardennes Campaign and deployed into Germany on March 9th 1945 until the end of the war.
+93d Signal Battalion served in Luxemburg for the duration of the Ardennes Campaign and deployed into Germany on 9 March 1945 until the end of the war.

-On December 22nd 1945, 93rd Signal Battalion left Europe aboard the Texarkana Victory Ship en route to Hampton Roads, Virginia.
-Shortly after their arrival, 93rd Signal Battalion was inactivated at Camp Patrick Henry, Virginia on January 3rd 1946.
-93rd Signal Battalion was called back to active duty on February 24th 1955 at Fort Huachuca, Arizona and one decade later it was inactivated on September 21st 1972.
+On 22 December 1945, 93d Signal Battalion left Europe aboard the Texarkana Victory Ship en route to Hampton Roads, Virginia.
+Shortly after their arrival, 93d Signal Battalion was inactivated at Camp Patrick Henry, Virginia on 3 January 1946.
+93d Signal Battalion was called back to active duty on 24 February 1955 at Fort Huachuca, Arizona and one decade later it was inactivated on 21 September 1972.

-93rd Signal Brigade was activated again in Germany on March 16th 1981.
+93d Signal Brigade was activated again in Germany on 16 March 1981.
 The Brigade then deployed to Saudi Arabia in 1990 with 7th (VII) Corps in support of Operations Desert Shield and Desert Storm.
 The unit deactivated along with 7th (VII) Corps after Desert Shield and Desert Storm.

-Several years later in February 1998, 93rd Signal Brigade was activated once again at Fort Gordon, Georgia where it would remain for almost 10 years.
-Elements of the 93rd Signal Brigade deployed multiple times in support of the Global War on Terrorism, particularly Operation Iraqi Freedom I, II, and III.
-93rd Signal Brigade was deactivated and reflagged as the 35th Signal Brigade on April 16th 2007.
-In 2008 93rd Signal Brigade would again call Fort Eustis Virginia its home, this time with a new mission as part of the newly formed 7th Signal Command (T).
+In February 1998, 93d Signal Brigade was activated once again at Fort Gordon, Georgia, where it would remain for almost 10 years.
+Elements of the Brigade deployed multiple times in support of the Global War on Terrorism, particularly Operation Iraqi Freedom I, II, and III.
+93d Signal Brigade was deactivated and reflagged as the 35th Signal Brigade on 16 April 2007.
+In 2008, 93d Signal Brigade would again call Fort Eustis, Virginia its home, this time with a new mission as part of the newly formed 7th Signal Command (Theater).

-93rd Signal Brigade honors include Campaign streamers for participation in World War II, Northern France, Rhineland, Ardennes-Alsace, Central Europe, Southwest Asia, Defense of Saudi Arabia; Liberation and defense of Kuwait; and the cease-fire subsequently ending Operation Desert Storm.
+93d Signal Brigade honors include Campaign streamers for participation in World War II, Northern France, Rhineland, Ardennes-Alsace, Central Europe, Southwest Asia, Defense of Saudi Arabia; liberation and defense of Kuwait; and the cease-fire ending Operation Desert Storm.

 The 106th Signal Brigade traces its history back to Birmingham Army Air Base located in Alabama, where it was constituted as the 932d Signal Battalion and activated on 15 February 1943 with the mission of supporting Army Air Corps operations.
 In April 1944, the 932d was reorganized and re-designated as the 932d Signal Battalion, which served in Europe during World War II earning 5 Campaign streamers.

 The unit returned to the United States in October of 1945 and was inactivated at Camp Kilmer, New Jersey.
-The 932d was activated again on August 12th 1963 at Camp Des Loges, France and re-designated as Headquarters and Headquarters Detachment, 106th Signal Group as part of US Army Europe.
-It was later assigned to US Army Strategic Communications Command (USASCC) on 1 July 1964.
+The 932d was activated again on 12 August 1963 at Camp Des Loges, France and re-designated as Headquarters and Headquarters Detachment, 106th Signal Group, as part of U.S. Army Europe.
+It was later assigned to U.S. Army Strategic Communications Command on 1 July 1964.

-The 932d was relocated to Stuttgart, Germany in March, 1967 and later inactivated November, 1967.
-On 16 October 1991, the 106th was reactivated, in Corozal, Panama, re-designated as the 106th Signal Brigade, and assigned to US Army Information Systems Command (USAISC) providing strategic and tactical communications support to the US Army South (USARSO) and US Southern Command (SOUTHCOM).
+The 932d was relocated to Stuttgart, Germany in March, 1967 and later inactivated in November, 1967.
+On 16 October 1991, the 106th was reactivated, in Corozal, Panama, re-designated as the 106th Signal Brigade, and assigned to U.S. Army Information Systems Command (USAISC) providing strategic and tactical communications support to the U.S. Army South (USARSO) and U.S. Southern Command (SOUTHCOM).
 The brigade was later inactivated in October 1997 as part of the provisions of the Panama Treaty.

 The 21st Signal Brigade began as the 21st Signal Group, activated on 1 September 1965 at Fort Bragg, North Carolina.
 The 21st Signal Group provided area signal communications support throughout 10,000 square miles of the I and II Corps tactical zones in South Vietnam, participated in 13 campaigns during the Vietnam War from 1966-1971, and was awarded the Meritorious Unit Commendation.
 It was inactivated on 27 November 1971 at Fort Lewis, Washington.
 Effective 16 October 2003, the 1108th Signal Brigade, a remaining element of the inactivated 7th Signal Command, was redesignated as the 21st Signal Brigade at Fort Detrick, Maryland.